juswannaCry/GDA_CASESTUDY_TRACK1_BIKESHARE_PROJECT/README.md

 Performed data aggregation using R Programming.

 ## PHASE 5: Share
-Microsoft PowerPoint is used for data visualization and presenting key insights.
+Tableu is used for data visualization and presenting key insights.

 ## PHASE 6: Act
 After analizing, we reached to the following conclusion: